crysis0815/ansible-osx-setup/mac-setup.md

-# Guide for a new Mac
+# Guide for the setup of a new Mac

-Mac with fresh OS, follow these steps in order:
+**Prerequisite:**
+we have created a "golden master" of dotfiles as described in [dotfiles-create-golden-master.md](dotfiles-create-golden-master.md) and have a Mac with a fresh OS installation.
+Then follow these steps:
 1. [Setup Wizard](#setup-wizard)
 1. [AppleID](#appleid)
 1. [Preparations](#preparations) (xcode-cli, homebrew, ssh, git)